EdenHazardan/DSTC-SSDA/README.md

 # DSTC-SSDA
-This repository is released for double-blind submission, which can reproduce the main results (our proposed DSTC) of the experiment on VIPER to Cityscapes-Seq.
-Experiments on the SYNTHIA-Seq to Cityscapes-Seq can be easily implemented by slightly modifying the dataset and setting.
+This repository is released for double-blind submission, which can reproduce the main results (our proposed DSTC) of the experiment on GTA5 to Cityscapes.
+Experiments on the SYNTHIA to Cityscapes can be easily implemented by slightly modifying the dataset and setting.

 ## Install & Requirements